-Starting Position: Supine position with arms sideward, palms down, and feet together.
+Starting Position: Supine position with arms sideward, palms down, feet together, and head on the ground.

 Position 1: On the command, "Ready, STRETCH," turn the body to the right, bend the left knee to 90 degrees over the right leg, grasp the outside of the left knee with the right hand and pull toward the right.
 Hold this position for 20-30 seconds.